Zanidom/ZanCogs/README.md

 	-An updated version of the Heist mod adapted for V3 by Malarne (https://github.com/Malarne/discord_cogs).
 		-Adapted for the TBC server.
 	-A quick command to pull a very specific link.
+	-An adapted version of the ReactTickets cog by Sauri (https://github.com/elijabesu/SauriCogs/tree/master/reacttickets) to automatically mark tickets as NSFW

 Install guide:
 `[p]repo add ZanCogs https://github.com/Zanidom/ZanCogs`